 - What demographic information does that new group have in common with each other?

 These questions will help you identify both new ways to market your current products or services, as well as new products and services that you can begin selling.
-For example, a business that makes baby products and markets them towards parents could identify potential markets such as:
+For example, a business that makes baby products and markets them to parents could identify potential markets such as:

-- Baby products marketed at grandparents.
+- Baby products marketed to grandparents.

-- Toddler products marketed at grandparents.
+- Toddler products marketed to grandparents.